Skarlso/blogsource/content/blog/2015-01-26-why-testers-are-like-scientists.md

 #### Testing

-Indeed in the life of a scientist it is imperative that ideas, solutions and vague drafts of brainstormed possibilities are **tested all the way through. **For a tester it&#8217;s just as important that all the cases are verified and &#8216;approved&#8217; by either common sense, the requirements, or any other kind of verification that they can come up in certain environments.
+Indeed in the life of a scientist it is imperative that ideas, solutions and vague drafts of brainstormed possibilities are **tested all the way through. **For a tester it's just as important that all the cases are verified and 'approved' by either common sense, the requirements, or any other kind of verification that they can come up in certain environments.
 Fact is, that if a solution / test case is a valid one, depends on several different options based on any given circumstance.
-That is why it&#8217;s difficult to decide if something is acceptable or not.
+That is why it's difficult to decide if something is acceptable or not.
 What is a good solution in one case, might be entirely wrong in another.

 #### Results